-(1) A minimum of one service building adequately equipped with flush toilets, lavatories, showers and laundry facilities is required.
-This must meet the minimum state health department standards.
+- (1) A minimum of one (1) service building adequately equipped with flush toilets, lavatories, showers, and laundry facilities is required.
+This must meet the minimum state health department standards. - (2) Service buildings shall be well lighted and well ventilated (with screened openings) at all times. - (3) Service buildings shall be subject to approval by the state health department. - vii) Sewage disposal viii) Refuse disposal ix) Electric

-- (2) Service buildings shall be well lighted and well ventilated (with screened openings) at all times. - (3) Service buildings shall be subject to approval by the state health department. - vii) Sewage disposal.
-The San Juan Basin Health Unit and the Colorado Department of Health must approve any public and private system prior to development and such system shall not function so as to create a nuisance or health hazard.
+The San Juan Basin Health Unit and the Colorado Department of Health must approve any public and private system prior to development and such system shall not function to create a nuisance or health hazard.